 One look at this suitcase and you know that it was built to last.
 Brigs & Riley is known for their high quality and top-of-the-line suitcases that they deliver a lifetime guarantee to customers.
 TORQ offers a three-layer 100% Makrolon polycarbonate.
 The result is an exterior that supplies superior strength in a lightweight and futuristic package.

 Its futuristic look sets apart from the rest of the wheeled checked luggage options.
 The shell serves more than just good looks, but supplies handholds that will keep your luggage safely in your hands or those of an airline employee, thus reducing risk of damage.
 A flared base is designed to keep the bag upright and resist the urge to tip over.

 Other exterior features to note are a robust handle that can lift the suitcase, a TSA approved lock, sturdy wheels, and a rubber side handle.
 The interior operates differently than most bags on this list as it is not a strict clamshell.
 One side offers a massive interior with a compression strap and a small zippered compartment.
-On the reverse are a built-in garment bag and hanger for suits or blouses along with more organization.
+On the reverse are a built-in garment bag, hanger for suits or blouses, and more organization.